 Every prepper should have wheat berries stored for an emergency.
 You can ground the berries to make flour for bread or baked goods, or you can boil the berries whole and use them to make a porridge-like meal.
 You can sprout the berries to grow nutritious greens for salads, and in dire situations, you can plant wheat berries in a survival garden.

 Dried corn is a grain, and there’s a reason it’s a staple crop all over the world.
-Corn contains protein and carbs and is extremely versatile.
-The best corn for long-term storage is dent corn, as it lasts as long as 30 years when dehydrated and stored in Mylar bags or buckets.
+Corn contains protein and carbs and is highly versatile.
+The best corn for long-term storage is dent corn, which lasts as long as 30 years when dehydrated and stored in Mylar bags or buckets.
 You can grind it to make various things, including: